 Wafer loading into process rings

 The semiconductor industry has an increasing number of requirements for defect performance and uniformity of films, which are deposited on the various substrates.
-One way to improve the performance on these metrics is to use rings or carriers, as opposed to placing the substrates directly in the deposition system. mechatronic systemtechnik gmbh offers various sorting and integrated systems for contact-reduced handling (i.e. only technical edge) of substrates into these rings or carriers.
+One way to improve the performance on these metrics is to use rings or carriers, as opposed to placing the substrates directly in the deposition system. mechatronic offers various sorting and integrated systems for contactless handling (i.e. only technical edge) of substrates into these rings or carriers.

 Wafer loading into calottes

 Multiple products, especially in MEMS and sensor fabrication, are still fabricated on 100 mm to 200 mm substrates with processing equipment that are designed for manual loading.
-Mainly, PVD systems use calottes in combination with process rings to increase uniformity and to decrease defect levels.
+Mainly, PVD systems use calottes in combination with process rings to increase uniformity and decrease defect levels.
 Automated loading of wafers into calotte segments is generally challenging, since calottes are spherical surfaces with very loose specifications in terms of hand-off positions.

 Packing / unpacking of wafers in shipping boxes